'Moore's Law' For Carbon Would Defeat Global Warming

 Good Grief!!
 Shakes Head

-Beyond idiotic (Score:3, Interesting)
+Beyond idiotic (Score:4, Interesting)

 Moore's Law wasn't a goal someone set and then did.